lukedodd/Pixslam/README.md

 Right now Pixslam is very much a toy.
 While more features are planned it is important to note this project was made for my own entertainment rather than to be _useful_.

+Some further discussion on the design of Pixslam can be found [here](https://github.com/lukedodd/Pixslam/blob/master/README.md).

 Building Pixslam
 ----------------